+2019 2018

+€'000 €'000

-2018 €'000 2017 € '000 Ordinary share capital (gross of own shares) 3,912 3,912 Share premium account related to ordinary share capital 507 507 Reconciliation reserve 36,743 38,607 Capital Contributions 703 - Own funds items not yet approved by the supervisory authority - (703) Total basic own funds after deductions 41,865 42,323
+Ordinary share capital 3,912 3,912

+Share premium account related to ordinary share capital 507 507

+Reconciliation reserve 33,936 36,743

+Capital Contributions 703 703

+Total basic own funds 39,058 41,865

-The Company's ordinary share capital, share premium arising on ordinary share capital, reconciliation reserve and capital contributions received are all available as unrestricted Tier 1 items.
-The ordinary share capital, share premium arising and capital contributions are immediately available to absorb losses and are fully subordinated to all other claims in the event of winding-up.
-The reconciliation reserve of €36.7m (2017: €38.6m) equals the excess of assets over liabilities less other basic own fund items and less the difference between the Defined Benefit surplus and the Defined Benefit SCR1, as at the reporting date.
+The Company's ordinary share capital share premium arising on ordinary share capital, reconciliation reserve and capital contributions received are all available as unrestricted Tier 1 items.
+The ordinary share capital share premium arising, and capital contributions are immediately available to absorb losses and are fully subordinated to all other claims in the event of winding-up.
+The reconciliation reserve of €33.9m (2018: €36.7m) equals the excess of assets over liabilities less other basic own fund items at the reporting date.
 The Company's Solvency II liabilities include negative technical provisions meaning that the own funds include an amount representing the expected future profits generated from current fund values on unit-linked business and future premiums on DTA business.

-There were no material changes to how capital was managed during 2018.
-A detailed exercise to define and document the capital management plan for Acorn Life over the medium term 2018-2022 was carried out.
-A Strategic Solvency Target ("SST") for the company that was appropriate to the nature, scale, ownership structure and risk profile of the firm was also established, using the ORSA model, as a key part of process of developing the capital management plan.
+There were no material changes to how capital was managed during 2019.
+A detailed exercise to define and document the capital management plan for the Company over the medium term 2019-2023 was carried out during 2019.
+A Strategic Solvency Target ("SST") for the Company that was appropriate to the nature, scale, ownership structure and risk profile of the firm was also established, using the ORSA model, as a key part of process of developing the capital management plan.